gitlabhq/gitlabhq/README.md

 To upgrade from CE, just perform a normal upgrade, but use an EE package: https://about.gitlab.com/update/#ee

-If you need help with your GitLab installation and for any technical questions please contact us at subscribers@gitlab.com
+If you need help with your GitLab installation and for any technical questions please see the [support page](https://about.gitlab.com/support/)

-For all other questions, contact us at sales@gitlab.com
+For all other questions, please see our [contact page](https://about.gitlab.com/contact/)

 ## Open source software to collaborate on code